How the T5013 partnership information return works and benefits for small businesses

 Limited liability partnership

 A limited liability partnership offers some legal protection for the personal assets of the partners.
-That means they’re not always held personally responsible for the debts of the business, or the mistakes of their business partners.
+Filing requirements are also affected if the partnership has a corporation or a trust as a partner.
+This means you may not be personally responsible for business debts or your partners' mistakes.

 What is a T5013 partnership information return?

-A T5013 Statement of Partnership Income shows the CRA the financial status of a partnership.
-Under Subsection 229(1) of the Income Tax Act, many Canadian partnerships, and partnerships that carry out business in Canada, must file a T5013 Statement of Partnership Income.
+Subsection 229(1) of the Income Tax Act states that many Canadian partnerships, and partnerships that carry out business in Canada, must file a T5013 Statement of Partnership Income.

 The form is informational only – it provides basic financial information about a partnership, such as net income or losses from the previous year.
 It is part of the partnership's tax preparation when it files its tax return.